 The world of auction houses goes beyond the ceremonial fall of gavels and the display of paddle numbers.
 It's a sophisticated blend of art expertise, market analysis, and relationship-building.
 By understanding their intricate operations, one gains a deeper appreciation for the journey an artwork takes before finding a new home.

-Interested in learning more about art auctions?
-Register for our online course, Determining Value: An Appraiser’s Perspective.
+Interested in learning more about how art is valued?
+Explore our online course catalog.